 This past weekend Mr E and I went on a weekend getaway with some friends down to Clearwater, Florida to get some sun and watch Phillies spring training.
 A Phillies win is always an highlight, but the real star of the trip was grouper.
 Local Gulf grouper was part of the meal no matter where we went to eat.
 One of our favorite incarnations was Grouper Nuggets.
 When I was given an opportunity by The Recipe Redux and Toufayan Bakeries to make a pita creation, I knew grouper nuggets had to be involved.

 Ok Fall, you win.
 Now that October has finally appeared on my calendar, I guess it’s time to let go of summer (but I’m not ready to give up flip flops yet!).
-To help ease the transition into the new season, I created a pasta salad the combines the lightness of summer with the sweet flavors of fall.
-Perfect for a fall picnic day with Mr E!
+To help ease the transition into the new season, I created a pasta salad that combines the lightness of summer with the sweet flavors of fall.
+Perfect for a fall picnic day with Taco!
 Continue reading “Butternut Squash and Massaged Kale Chickpea Pasta Salad”

 I recently wound up with an extra tuna steak, and rather than sear and serve it over salad like I did the night before (oh, the horrors!), I decided to take a different approach: make tuna salad.
 But this is not your mom’s mayo and celery-loaded school lunch creation.
 THIS is a spicy adult take on tuna salad.
 Continue reading “Southwestern Yellowfin Tuna Salad”